 - No electronic items; the cabins do not have electricity.
 There is no way to recharge any battery powered device.

 - Make-up and/or Aerosol sprays of any kind

 - No need to bring a pocket knife (we have all necessary equipment in our camping department)

 - Food and candy is not permitted.
-Please inform your family and friends that anything sent in the mail will be returned in the mail.
+Please inform your family and friends that anything sent in the mail will be returned to the sender.
+(Or eaten by staff!)

 - There is no room in the cabins for clutter.
 As parents, please monitor the packing process.
 Shipping rates are expensive so lighten your load.
 We do not allow sets of drawers, posters or more than one stuffed animal, etc.